header('Content-Type: text/html; charset=utf-8'); ?>

 A recording can be found in the Kaikhosru Shapurji Sorabji Collection, box 13, audio reel #51.
 The history of this realization is documented in Paul Rapoport, “Sorabji and the Computer”, Tempo, no. 117 (June 1976): 23-26.

-Sound files for works by Sorabji (or of sections thereof) have been prepared by Alberto Vignani (currently not available on the Internet) and David Carter and linked from his page My Adventures with Kaikhosru Sorabji.
-The works set by Carter (not necessarily complete) are:
+Sound files for works by Sorabji (or of sections thereof) have been prepared by Alberto Vignani (currently not available on the Internet) and David Carter.
+The works set by Carter (not necessarily of the entire scores) can be found on his YouTube channel.

-The many editors (like myself) who have used notation software to prepare their editions obviously have such files in their private archives.
-These files have not necessarily been tweaked to produce acceptable performances since they were used primarily as a means towards an end.
+The many editors (like myself) who prepare their editions with notation software obviously have such sound files in their private archives.
+They may or may not have been tweaked to produce acceptable performances since they were used primarily as a means towards an end.

 Kevin Bowyer’s performance of Symphony [no. 1] for Organ (1924; 81 pp.), given on 24 April 1988 at the Aarhus Cathedral, became available on 25 January 2012 as part of The International Historical Organ Recording Collection (IHORC-29).
 It is no longer online, and all that remains is a text by Lars Rosenlund, “Kevin Bowyer playing K. S. Sorabji - Organ Symphony No. 1”.